alexr17/nlp-golden-globes/README.md

 $ pip3 install <package-name>
 $ pip3 show <package-name>
 ```
-Add the package name with the version to requirements.txt
+If any packages have not been added, add the package name with the version to requirements.txt

 ## Getting Started